digital-pro/levante-audio/README.md

-# ElevenGUI
+# Levante Audio

-ElevenGUI is a graphical user interface for the ElevenLabs API.
+Levente Audio is a graphical user interface for the ElevenLabs API.
 It can also utilize OpenAI's Whisper for speech-to-text transcription, if installed.
 ## Features

-With ElevenGUI, you can:
+With Levante Audio, you can:

 - Interact with the ElevenLabs API in real-time
 - Record or upload audio files for transcription via OpenAI's Whisper (optional)